 Chikungunya Vaccine Candidates

-Chikungunya Virus Virus-Like Particle (CHIKV-VLP) vaccines are multi-protein structures that mimic the organization and conformation of naturally occurring viruses without the viral genome, which could potentially promote a stronger immune response and increased antibody production.
+CHIKV-VLP vaccine candidate is a multi-protein structure that mimics the organization and conformation of naturally occurring viruses without the viral genome, promoting a stronger immune response and increased antibody production.
 The CHIKV VLP vaccine candidate is licensed from the National Institute of Allergy and Infectious Diseases at the National Institutes of Health.
-It received Fast Track designation from the U.S. Food and Drug Administration in May 2018.
-A phase 2 study found that the CHIKV-VLP vaccine candidate produced 74 to 98 percent seroconversion across various dosing regimens.
-Previous studies have shown that VLP vaccines are highly immunogenic, have a proven safety record, and typically elicit high titer neutralizing antibodies needed to protect against the chikungunya virus.
+In addition, it received Fast Track designation from the U.S. Food and Drug Administration in May 2018.

 mRNA-1944 encodes a fully human IgG antibody originally isolated from B cells of a patient with a prior history of potent immunity against Chikungunya infection.
 It comprises two mRNAs that encode this anti-Chikungunya antibody's heavy and light chains within lipid nanoparticle technology.